 While this relates to illegal immigration, it's not the main issue here.
 Illegal immigration is the result of a combination of Farm Policy Failure and "free trade" agreements like NAFTA.

 It also relates to why there are such low wages in America anyway.
+It's because There's no 'free market' for Labor.
 Such low wages are made possible by maintaining vastly more people needing work than there are jobs.
 See also Unemployment: Official, Effective, Real and sections of Response to a Conservative.